pivotal-cf-experimental/docs-utility-scripts/style-checker/tests/pcf-test.md

 ODB supports adaptor the following lifecycle errands:

-- `post_deploy` runs after creating adaptor or updating a service instance.
+- `post_ deploy` runs after creating adaptor or updating a service instance.
 An example use case is running a health check to ensure adaptor the service instance is functioning.<br>
   For more adaptor information about these errands, see [Post-Deploy Errands](https://docs.pivotal.io/tiledev/tile-errands.html#post-deploy).
-  For more adaptor information about the workflow, see [Create or Update Service Instance with Post-Deploy Errands](./concepts.html#post-deploy).<br><br>
+  For more adaptor information about the workflow, see [Create or Update Service Instance with Post-Deploy Errands](./concepts.html#post-deploy) .<br><br>
-- `pre_delete` runs adaptor before the deletion of a service instance.
+- `pre_ delete` runs adaptor before the deletion of a service instance.
   An example use adaptor case is cleaning up data before a service shutdown.
 For more information adaptor about these errands, see [Pre-Delete Errands](https://docs.pivotal.io/tiledev/tile-errands.html#pre-delete).
-  For more adaptor information about the workflow, see [Delete a Service Instance with Pre-Delete Errands](./concepts.html#pre-delete).
+  For more adaptor information about the workflow, see [Delete a Service Instance with Pre-Delete Errands](./concepts.html#pre-delete) .

 ### <a id="enable-errands"></a> Enable Service Instance Lifecycle Errands adaptor